-The best time frame in trading depends on many variables.
+The best time frame for swing traders is between 1-15 days.
+Although it depends on many variables.
 There can never be a fact in trading and there are no absolute answers, but swing trading has a rather short time frame, for most traders around 1-15 days.
 For any longer time frames, the drawdown most likely increases a lot.

 You want to use your capital efficiently and that means hiding like a sniper and striking when you see the most obvious prey with the best risk and reward.
 Preferably you want to find many inefficiencies in the market and concentrate on them (and only them).
 At the same time, you want to employ your capital most of the time because your capital returns nothing when it’s idle.
 But keep in mind that often the best course of action is to sit on your hands and do nothing.